 Our Early Intervention Services (Homestart) provides families with the skills necessary to manage the developmental problems their children may experience.
 These services, which are generally provided in the family home, are individualized to meet each child’s developmental needs.
-Our After School Services provides a valuable service to the families of developmentally disabled youth.

 Hope’s Day Programs deliver opportunities for community engagement.
 Our programs include both Site Based Day Services and Community Based Day Services, as well as the Community Access Network, which includes functional training in community settings and individualized plans for safety, health, and community contribution – volunteer and/or paid work.